Why am I a Person-centred counsellor?

 I encourage you to explore but as always you know what’s best for you and I will never push you to use the creative materials available.

-Once I had qualified, I continued my voluntary placements for a while.
-I enjoyed being a counsellor in a women’s centre.
-I worked with women of all ages and who came to counselling for a variety of reasons.
-I found it very satisfying to work with these women as they found their feet and explored the possibilities open to them, sometimes creating space for themselves for the first time in their life.
+Both as a trainee and as a qualified counsellor, I enjoyed working in a women’s centre.
+I worked with women of all ages.
+I found it very satisfying to work with women as they found their feet and explored the possibilities open to them, sometimes creating space for themselves for the first time in their life.

-I also worked with bereaved adults and children in a counselling service at a hospice care centre.
-We all have different experiences of bereavement and sometimes we may not like the person who died!
+I also worked with bereaved adults and children in a bereavement counselling service.
+We all have different experiences of bereavement and there may be pressure to see the deceased through rose-tinted spectacles.
 The people around us sometimes make judgements about the way we should grieve and for how long we are allowed to show our grief.
 These expectations from other people can make our loss harder to cope with.

-My first paid counselling role was in a secondary school working with both students and staff.
-The issues we discussed were very varied but I particularly enjoyed seeing students empowered by my lack of judgement.
+My first paid counselling role was in a secondary school working with both students and staff and I particularly enjoyed seeing students empowered by my lack of judgement.
+As we build trust between us young people realise that this is a space where they can be open and look at the challenges facing them in a new way and with an advocate at their side.

 - Diploma in Therapeutic Counselling CAPB Level 4 (2019)